osrf-migration/vrx-wiki/system_requirements.md

 ### Software ###

-The VMRC software support is provided for the following software environment:
+The VRX software support is provided for the following software environment:

 - Ubuntu Desktop 16.04 Xenial (64-bit)
 - Gazebo 7.0.0 (<7.0.0 is not sufficient)
 - ROS Kinetic

-The [system setup tutorials](https://bitbucket.org/osrf/vmrc/wiki/tutorials) provides instructions for installing this environment directly on your host computer or by using a Docker container.
+The [system setup tutorials](https://bitbucket.org/osrf/vrx/wiki/tutorials) provides instructions for installing this environment directly on your host computer or by using a Docker container.

 ### Peripherals ###